PDAL/PDAL/doc/pipeline.rst

 in `Stage Types`_).
 After that, we have an Option element, which provides the filename that the Writer is going to use when outputting the file.
-Then we have the final doll in our Matryoshka set, the Reader, which has a stage type of `drivers.las.reader` with its own Option giving a filename to use to read the file.
+Then we have the final doll in our Matryoshka set, the Reader, which has a stage type of `readers.las` with its own Option giving a filename to use to read the file.